How to Buy a Restaurant in 5 Steps (+ Free Checklist)

 - Purchase agreement: Also referred to as a purchase contract or sales contract, the purchase agreement is the official document that governs the sale of the business.
 It lays out terms like the agreed-upon purchase price and any conditions that must be met by either party to complete the sale.

 You can find an attorney who specializes in business sales by contacting the local branch of the American Bar Association.
-Alternatively, sites like LegalZoom have searchable directories of attorneys in your area.
-A website like LegalZoom is also useful if you plan to purchase only a restaurant’s assets and need to create your own LLC; the site has a user-friendly interface to walk you through that process.
+Alternatively, several websites have searchable directories of attorneys in your area.

 Appraise the Business Value

 The appraisal is where you place an actual value on the business assets and the business itself.
 There are many different methods to determine a fair price for the sale of a restaurant business but most restaurants are evaluated by profit.
 A standard guideline for determining a ballpark restaurant value is to calculate three times the annual profit.
 For example, it would not be unusual to see a business that earns $150,000 in yearly profit listed for an asking price of $450,000.

 That is just a general number, however.
 The actual value of a restaurant business depends on many other factors, such as the value of the restaurant’s equipment, location, and the overall climate of the restaurant market.
 There are also intangible qualities that may make a business more or less valuable.
 If the restaurant you are considering is a beloved local landmark, this may increase the restaurant’s value.